kuzanatoliy/prettier-config/README.md

 ## Precondition

-The package requires installation of [prettier package](https://www.npmjs.com/package/prettier)
+The package requires the installation of [the prettier package](https://www.npmjs.com/package/prettier)

 ## Usage